Individual Research Grants

 Further Information

 The Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) uses the term ‘long-term project’ to refer to research projects in the humanities and social sciences that require continuous funding for at least 7 years and a maximum of 12 years (possible examples being editions, corpora, archaeological excavations, and social or behavioural longitudinal studies).
 To be recognised as a long-term project, a project must be characterised by its central scholarly importance, thorough preparation and planning, and professional management.
+For further information please have a look at the project details of the Long-Term Projects in the Humanities and Social Sciences(interner Link).

-Detailed information on the proposal process
+For detailed information on the proposal process please refer to the Programme Contacts(interner Link).